Overview

 Travel Essentials

-Money in Ecuador and Galápagos
+Money in Ecuador and the Galápagos

 Currency